Webmecanik/mautic-pipedrive-bundle/README.md

 ### Delete contacts reciprocity
 By enabling this feature, deletion of contacts will be synchronized between systems.
 The synchronization happens through:
-- Webhook notifications (immediate)
+- Webhook (immediate) from Pipedrive
-- Regular sync operations (periodic)
+- Command sync delete from Mautic

 **⚠️ Be extremely careful using this feature as deletions are permanent.**